WrestleMania XIX: Storylines

 Another feud on the Raw brand was between Triple H and Booker T, with the two feuding over the World Heavyweight Championship.
 Triple H won the title three months prior at Armageddon by defeating then-champion Shawn Michaels in a 3 Stages of Hell match.
 In the months following, Triple H wrestled Scott Steiner during the following two pay-per-view events for the World Heavyweight Championship.
 First was at the Royal Rumble, where Triple H got himself disqualified in order to retain the title when he nailed Steiner with the sledgehammer.
 Then at No Way Out, he defeated Steiner by pinfall to retain the title.
 On the February 24 episode of Raw, Booker T won a 20-man battle royal by last eliminating The Rock to become the number one contender to the World Heavyweight Championship at WrestleMania.
-On the March 3 episode of Raw, Triple H cut a somewhat controversial promo on Booker.
-Triple H downplayed Booker's WCW success, pointing out that the WCW World Heavyweight Championship had been held by non-wrestlers like Vince Russo and actor David Arquette calling WCW and its title "a joke".
-He implied that Booker, as a convicted criminal, would never win a world championship in WWE, telling Booker that guys like him could never be World Champion.
+On the March 3 episode of Raw, Triple H cut a somewhat controversial promo on Booker T. Triple H downplayed Booker T's WCW success, pointing out that the WCW World Heavyweight Championship had been held by non-wrestlers like Vince Russo and actor David Arquette, calling WCW and its title "a joke".
+He then implied that Booker T, as a convicted criminal, would never win a world championship in WWE, telling Booker T that "people like him" could never be World Heavyweight Champion.
 In the WrestleMania XIX press conference, Michael Cole questioned Triple H as to whether or not his promo was racially insensitive.
-Triple H confirmed this was not the case and was indeed only referring to Booker's criminal past and nothing more.
-On the March 10 episode of Raw, Booker got revenge by attacking Triple H in the bathroom, laying him out.
-On the March 24 episode of Raw, Booker and Goldust defeated Triple H and Ric Flair in a tag team match.
+Triple H confirmed this was not the case and was indeed only referring to Booker T's criminal past and nothing more.
+On the March 10 episode of Raw, Booker T got revenge by attacking Triple H in the bathroom, laying him out.
+On the March 24 episode of Raw, Booker T and Goldust defeated Triple H and Ric Flair in a tag team match with Booker T pinning Triple H.

 Another feud from the Raw brand was the rivalry over the Women's Championship.
 The champion Victoria had captured the title from Trish Stratus at Survivor Series.
 The next month at Armageddon, Victoria defeated Stratus and Jacqueline in a triple threat match to retain the Women's Championship.
 Stratus and the returning Jazz had a match on Raw to determine who would challenge Victoria for the title at WrestleMania.
 During the match, Victoria entered the ring and hit both women with the title belt, earning a double disqualification.
 It was then announced that Victoria would defend the title against both Stratus and Jazz in a triple threat match at the event.